Short Term Lets Licence

 - Excluded Tenancies, the Order also excludes some types of tenancy.
 A full list can be found here.

-You may require planning permission to change a flat or a dwellinghouse to short-term commercial visitor accommodation or, obtain a certificate of lawfulness (existing or proposed) confirming you do not need planning permission.
-Obtaining planning permission or a certificate can take some time.
+You may require planning permission to change a flat or a dwelling house to short-term commercial visitor accommodation or, obtain a certificate of lawfulness (existing or proposed) confirming you do not need planning permission.
+Obtaining planning permission or a certificate can take some time and will involve a separate fee.

 You must check whether you need planning permission before you apply for a short-term let licence.
-You can do this by applying for a certificate of lawfulness for either existing or proposed development here If you do need planning permission, you must apply for this before you make an application for a short-term let licence. .
+You can do this here.
+If you do need planning permission, you must apply for this before you make an application for a short-term let licence.

 You may require a building warrant for your premises.
 A building warrant is normally required if you intend to erect, alter, extend, demolish or change the use of any building.
 A building warrant gives you permission for the design and construction of the work and includes things like fire protection, and escape, drainage, energy conservation and safety and wellbeing of occupants.
 Building regulations make sure that the work meets minimum standards.
 You can find more information about building warrants here.